wp-plugins/itro-popup/readme.txt

 no screenshot avaliable

 == Changelog ==
+= 2.0 =
+Important bug fixed.
+Very important function implemented.
+Now user can select the single page where the popup will be displayed.
+Now position can be selected between "Absolute" and "Fixed".

 = 1.0.3 =
-important bux fixed: now custom HTML code works right.
+important bug fixed: now custom HTML code works right.

 = 1.0.2 =
 bugs fixed;